mckinsey/vizro/vizro-core/changelog.d/20240902_101331_huong_li_nguyen_enable_header_footer.md

 ### Removed

-- Remove automatic alignment for chart and table titles when chart title is specified within Plotly chart.
+- Remove automatic alignment for chart title when it's specified within a Plotly chart.
 A warning will now suggest using `Graph.title` instead. ([#669](https://github.com/mckinsey/vizro/pull/669))

 ### Added